 “Project Inspire in South Korea continues under construction and remains on track for a 2022 opening,” noted Mr Kontomerkos in commentary contained in the group’s fourth fiscal quarter ended September 30.

 He added: “In connection with Inspire, we are pleased to announce our partnership with Hanwha Corp, one of the country’s largest conglomerates, who will serve as our primary general contractor and will also provide the project with important local operational expertise and credit enhancement.”

 A corporate presentation accompanying the results said Mohegan Gaming had reached a “comprehensive partnership agreement” with Hanwha group for three “key” areas in order to advance the project.

-Aside from being the general contractor, Hanwha has also provided what was described as a “guarantee of completion”, providing US$100 million investment into the project.
-The South Korean conglomerate has also a multi-year agreement to manage non-gaming offerings at the property.
-That includes hotel and resort operations, as well as marketing and human resources, said Mohegan Gaming.
+Aside from Hanwha Engineering and Construction being the general contractor, the group has also provided what was described as a “guarantee of completion”, providing US$100 million investment into the project.
+The group’s Hanwha Hotels and Resorts has also a multi-year agreement to manage non-gaming offerings at the property, including hotel and resort operations, said Mohegan Gaming.

 Mohegan Gaming said that Hanwha took over the construction site for Inspire on October 1, following the completion of foundation pile work on September 20.

 The first phase of Mohegan Gaming’s casino resort project in Incheon will include a five-star hotel about 1,250 rooms, a 15,000-seat event arena, a convention centre and a foreigner-only casino with 150 gaming tables and 700 slots and electronic gaming machines, according to the presentation deck.
 Inspire’s initial phase had a budget of KRW1.5 trillion (US$1.26 billion), reported the Korea Times in November.